 The United Nations adopted to the Sustainable Development Goals in 2015.
 These 17 goals represent political priorities for UN member states to achieve by 2030.
 Goal 6 addresses water, sanitation, and hygiene.
 Target 6.2 calls upon countries to "achieve access to adequate and equitable sanitation and hygiene for all, and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations".
 Handwashing is measured by the percentage of population having access to a handwashing station with soap at home.
-Global Handwashing Day is a good opportunity to remind governments of this target!
+Global Handwashing Day is a good opportunity to call governments to action to meet this target.